matejkosiarcik/azminifier/README.md

 ## About

-This project is in early stage of development
+This project is in early stage of development.

 ## License